Hand and Machine Knitting: The differences and Similarities.

 Garter Stitch

 2. It can also be done with a garter bar tool.
-Unfortunately, at the time of this writing, garter bars are no longer available.
 The garter bar hooked onto the main bed needles and the fabric is pulled onto the fingers of the garter bar.
 Turn the bar, (the purl side that you could see is turned around and the knit side is now facing you) and hook back onto the knitting machine needles and remove the bar.
 This can be quite fast.
-It is this writer’s wish that someday manufacturing of garter bars will start up again.

 3. Brother used to make an accessory called a garter carriage.
-The garter carriage worked on a standard gauge machine (uses yarns calling for US#0-3 needles, which are lace and fingering weight yarns).
-The garter carriage was automatic, it was slow and it was noisy.
-But it was a very popular accessory and many knitters still own and operate them.
+The garter carriage worked on a standard gauge knitting machine (uses yarns calling for US#0-3 needles, which are lace and fingering weight yarns).
+The garter carriage was automatic, it was slow and it was noisy, as it would walk across the bed either knitting or purling as per the electronics or punch card dictates.

 If you are a fast hand knitter, none of the techniques above are options.
 If you are not a hand knitter, or a very slow hand knitter, the options above become much more feasible.